Here-PradeepKumar/ZenClientPortal/README.md

 Since The DB I utilised can only be accessed within Our LAN ;
 Kindly Contact me for evaluation,

-I haven't created separate page foe admin Login;
+I haven't created separate page for admin Login;

  Kindly use the following Credentials for admin Login
     Username:admin@portal.com